shadow-robot/sr_grip_documentation/docs/user_guide/installing_grip.rst

 Future releases
 ###############

 For now, the docker that you have downloaded contains Ubuntu 16.04 and ROS Kinetic.
-We are currently working on the release of the framework using Ubuntu 18.04 and ROS Melodic.
-Stay tuned!
+We are currently working on the release of the framework using Ubuntu 20.04 and ROS Noetic.
+This should be released in the next few days, so stay tuned!